rachel-13/everest-coding-challenge/README.md

 ## Problem 1

 ### Assumptions:

 1. All distance and weights are all positive numbers.
 2. Decimals are fair game, e.g. if a 5% discount ends up with decimals like $5.7123, it would be fair to display rounded numbers into the nearest ten-cent which is $5.70.
 Idea came from a business perspective where customers would not want to be charged an extra $0.30 and the business should not lose $0.70.

+### Ideas:

-3. The first line is critical metadata (base weight and no. of packages) that should be accurate to continue the business logic, hence there should be a way to retain it while the program runs, and also to ensure its accuracy.
+1. The first line is critical metadata (base weight and no. of packages) that should be accurate to continue the business logic, hence there should be a way to retain it while the program runs, and also to ensure its accuracy.
 This should be a reversible error that the customer should be able to correct.

-4. There will be a model that mimicks all the information from the Offer table in the PDF document.
+2. There will be a model `Offer` that stores all the information from the Offer table in the PDF document.
 The business logic should have a dictionary of this structure with the OfferID as the key.

-5. There will also be a model that stores the package information from the user inpu and another that stores package costs.
+3. There will also be a model `PackageInfo` that stores the package information from the user input and another model `PackageCost` that stores package costs.

+4. There will be a class `CostCalculator` that calculates the delivery cost given the base weight, weight and distance.
+If discount is available, apply it.

-6. There will be a class that checks if discount is applicable, and if yes, return the discount amount.
-Ideally, the Offer dictionary should reside in this class.
+5. There will be a class `DiscountManager` that checks if discount is applicable, and if yes, return the discount amount.
+Otherwise return 0.
+This is a dependency of `CostCalculator`.

-7. All data to live in memory i.e. no caching into text file
+6. All data to live in memory i.e. no caching into text file.

-8. Will need a `readLine()` function in a `while-loop` to keep the program waiting for input until all packages are accounted for
+7. Will need a `readLine()` function in a `while-loop` to keep the program waiting for input until all packages are accounted for.

+8. Will use protocol oriented programming and only expose interfaces instead of concrete functions.

+9. Printing output will format the prices to 2 decimal values.